 All of the courses in the program are 8 weeks except for the practicum courses which are 12 weeks.

-We encourage our students to complete 6-8 courses in a year.
+Many students complete 6-8 courses in a year.
 For Foundation track students, at that rate, it takes approximately 3-4 years to complete our MSW degree program.
-For Advanced track students, it takes approximately 2-3 years.
-Some students may find that they can complete the program faster.
+For Advanced Standing track students, it takes approximately 2-3 years.
+Some students may decide to complete the program faster, and can complete the Advanced Standing track in one year and the Foundations track in two years.
 Some students may find it necessary to complete the program at a slower pace due to other responsibilities and time constraints.

 For our Foundation Track, students have up to 6 years to complete their degree.
-For the Advanced Track, students have up to 5 years to complete their degree.
+For the Advanced Standing track, students have up to 5 years to complete their degree.

 What is Regional accreditation and CSWE accreditation?